 - Not be Collecting funds from any Children’s Aid society.

-Furthermore, the child may also receive additional support under the Temporary Care Assistance program, including dental, vision care and prescription drugs support.
+Furthermore, the child may receive additional support that will cover dental care, vision care, and prescription drug support.

 3. Ontario Works